tihomirahristozova/model/entities/Systems.Security.UserProviderLogins.md

 ### ProviderName

 The system name of the authentication provider.
-It should be already registered for the domain.
-[Required] [Filter(eq)] [Introduced in version 20.1]
+It should be already registered for the domain. `Required` `Filter(eq)` `Introduced in version 20.1`

 _Type_: **[ProviderName](Systems.Security.UserProviderLogins.md#providername)**
-Allowed values for the [ProviderName](Systems.Security.DomainProviders.md#providername) data attribute
+Allowed values for the `ProviderName`(Systems.Security.DomainProviders.md#providername) data attribute
 _Allowed Values (Systems.Security.DomainProvidersRepository.ProviderName Enum Members)_

 | Value | Description |